zappala/cs360-web/README.md

 BYU CS 360 Web Pages
 ====================

-These are the web pages used by the BYU Open Source Lab.
+These are the web pages used by the CS 360 Internet Programming course taught by [Daniel Zappala](http://zappala.byu.edu) at BYU.
 They are built using:

 - [Flask](http://flask.pocoo.org/)